reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 Elasticsearch is built on [Apache Lucene](https://lucene.apache.org) and was first released by Elasticsearch N.V. (now Elastic) in 2010.
 According to the website of [Elastic](https://www.elastic.co/what-is/elasticsearch), it is a **distributed open-source search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured**.

-The operations of Elasticsearch are exposed as REST APIs.
-The primary functions are
+The operations of Elasticsearch are available as REST APIs.
+The primary functions are :

 * storing documents in an index,
 * searching the index with powerful queries to fetch those documents, and